carvel-dev/carvel/content/imgpkg/docs/latest/air-gapped-workflow.md

 You have two options how to transfer bundle from one registry to another:

 - Option 1: From a common location connected to both registries.
-This option is more effecient because only changed image layers will be transfered between registries.
+This option is more efficient because only changed image layers will be transfered between registries.
 - Option 2: With intermediate tarball.
 This option works best when registries have no common network access.

 ### Option 1: From a location connected to both registries